zodb/relstorage/README.txt

         option has no effect unless cache-servers is set.

 ``cache-prefix``
         The prefix for all keys in the cache.
 All clients using a database should use the same cache-prefix.
+Defaults to the database name.
+(For example, in PostgreSQL, the database name is determined by executing ``SELECT current_database()``.)
-Use this if you use a single cache for multiple databases.
+        Set this if you have multiple databases with the same name.

 ``cache-local-mb``
         RelStorage caches pickled objects in memory, similar to a ZEO